isola-quezada-98/Project1/README.md

 How to use these files

+Numerical results available in the "Domain Adaptation in Semantic Segmentation" pdf file

 Place all dataset files (https://mega.nz/file/ERkiQBaY#h-wktK7U7MpIG5nf-rMWF7d76NEM5ae_MrAmELftNR0) as a folder named "data"

-Checkpoints for all models are already available, and the correspoinding semantic segmentation outputs can be seen in "best_pseudolabels{model_type}", so there is no need to run any code to obtain them
+Checkpoints and detailed numerical results for all models are already available in "checkpoints{model_type}", and the correspoinding semantic segmentation outputs can be seen in "best_pseudolabels{model_type}", so there is no need to run any code to obtain them

 The colorized ground truth labels for Cityscapes are also availabe in "color_labels"